LUWIZ

 A dedicated URL per author, with bio, expertise, photo and links to their external publications.
 It is the entity's anchor.

-JSON-LD with name, jobTitle, knowsAbout and above all sameAs to authoritative profiles.
+JSON-LD with name, jobTitle, knowsAbout and above all sameAs toward authoritative profiles.

 Link Article and Person

-The author property of the Article schema must point to the complete Person entity, not a simple text string.
+The author property of the Article schema must point to the complete Person entity, not a mere text string.

 The same name, the same spelling and the same links everywhere.
 Any inconsistency dilutes the entity.

-The Person schema does not mechanically "boost" a ranking.
+Person schema does not mechanically "boost" a ranking.
 It makes your expertise readable.
-In the era of AI Overviews and generative answers, this readability becomes a decisive advantage: a clear entity is a citable entity.
+In the age of AI Overviews and generative answers, that readability becomes a decisive advantage: a clear entity is a citable entity.

 Sources and structure: prove, don't claim

 Authority is not proclaimed, it is documented.
-Solid E-E-A-T content cites its sources, dates its claims and distinguishes verifiable fact from opinion.
-This is what separates reliable content from an unsourced opinion piece, and what algorithms as well as language models now know how to evaluate.
+Solid E-E-A-T content cites its sources, dates its claims and separates verifiable fact from opinion.
+This is what divides reliable content from unsourced opinion, and what algorithms and language models can now assess.

 Source what can be sourced

-Every statistic, every factual claim benefits from being linked to a verifiable primary source.
+Every statistic, every factual claim gains from being linked to a verifiable primary source.
 Outbound links to recognized references do not dilute your authority: they confirm it.
-A page built on traceable data sends a strong trust signal, where an accumulation of unattributed figures arouses suspicion.
+A page that relies on traceable data sends a strong trust signal, where a pile of unattributed figures breeds suspicion.

 Language models do not execute JavaScript: client-side rendered content can be invisible to them.
 SSR or static HTML is therefore essential for your proof to be read.
 Beyond rendering, structure matters.
-An optimal citable passage runs between 134 and 167 words: enough to stand alone, short enough to be picked up as-is in an AI answer.
-Your sections should open with a direct answer, then expand.
+An optimal citable passage runs between 134 and 167 words: enough to stand alone, short enough to be picked up verbatim in an AI answer.
+Your sections should open with a direct answer, then develop it.

-The FAQPage schema also constitutes a strong signal for AI Overviews: it delivers ready-to-use question-answer pairs, exactly the format that generative engines like to pick up.
-This structuring logic extends that of the semantic silo, where each page reinforces the thematic coherence of the whole.
+The FAQPage schema is moreover a strong signal for AI Overviews: it delivers ready-to-use question-answer pairs, exactly the format generative engines like to reuse.
+This structuring logic extends that of the semantic cocoon, where each page reinforces the thematic coherence of the whole, and that of the pillar page, which concentrates a topic's authority on a reference page.

 CriterionContent not optimized for E-E-A-TContent optimized for E-E-A-T